NDMA-Contaminated Valsartan and Cancer Risk

 How Much NDMA Is in Valsartan?

-The average NDMA levels detected in contaminated valsartan were 60 parts per million (ppm).
+The average NDMA levels detected in contaminated valsartan products from one supplier, Zhejiang Huahai Pharmaceuticals, was 60 parts per million (ppm).
 This is more than 1,000 times the amount most people consume in drinking water daily.

-The Agency for Toxic Substances & Disease Registry released a public health statement in 2015 claiming that animals who suffered liver disease, cancer and death had consumed water containing 5 to 50 ppm of NDMA and 5 to 100 ppm in food.
+The Agency for Toxic Substances & Disease Registry released a public health statement in 2015 claiming that animals who suffered liver disease, cancer and death had consumed water containing 5 to 50 ppm of NDMA and food containing 5 to 100 ppm.

 Zhejiang Huahai, the Chinese valsartan manufacturer, believes the NDMA contamination occurred after it changed its manufacturing process in 2012.